-Select Edit – New – Dword Value and name it ThumbnailSize.
+Right-click on it and select New > Dword (32-bit) Value and name it ThumbnailSize.
 Double-click the new entry and select decimal and a number between 32 and 256.
-The default value for the thumbnail size is 100, if you would like a bigger size increase the number above 100, if you like smaller ones choose one below 100.
+The default value for the thumbnail size is 100, if you want a bigger size increase the number, if you like smaller ones select one below 100 instead.
+The new settings will become active after you restart your system or Explorer.

 Hmm, doesn’t seem to work for me.
 I tried 255 restarted my system but no difference… And by the way, how big will the images be with 255?